NCAR/DART/guide/quickbuild.rst

 DART build system
 =================

-The DART build system constists of a ``quickbuild.sh`` script for each model or observation converter and several build functions in ``DART/build_templates/``:
+The DART build system consists of a ``quickbuild.sh`` script for each model or observation converter and several build functions in ``DART/build_templates/``

 .. code-block:: text